mohankumargupta/nginx-rtmp-streaming-rpi/README.md

 # nginx-rtmp-streaming-rpi

 ### What does it do?
 Turn your raspberry pi into a live streaming server.
-You can a streaming application like OBStudio or XSplit to record the live event, then push the audio/video stream to the streaming server.
+You can use a streaming application like OBStudio or XSplit to record the live event, then push the audio/video stream to the streaming server.

 ### Features
 - provide a webpage to view the live